Kemsing: History

 The Women's Institute organisation opened its first institute in Kent in Kemsing in December 1915.
 During the first world war St Edith Hall was used as a hospital and staffed by the Kent Voluntary Aid Detachment (VAD).
 Wounded soldiers from the western front were returned to England, and the hall at Kemsing was used by the VAD during the war.

+Geography

+The main roads in the village are High Street, St Edith's Road, West End, Dynes Road and Childsbridge Lane.
+Kemsing railway station is a mile to the south-east.
+The M26 motorway passes through the parish.
+Between the motorway and the station lies the area of Kemsing known as Noah's Ark.
+The village contains one grade I, three grade II* and 31 grade II listed buildings recorded in the National Heritage List for England.